IPMI-NWU/GD-ViG/README.md

-# Gaze-assisted Vision GNN for Medical Image Analysis: A Novel Method to Overcome Shortcut Learning
+# Gaze-directed Graph Construction Vision GNN for Mitigating Shortcut Learning
 This project contains the model weights trained according to our algorithm and inference code.

 # Model Weights